 Telogen effluvium (stress-induced hair loss) usually causes diffuse thinning, a type of hair loss that affects your entire scalp.
 If you have telogen effluvium, your hair will normally look thinner and less dense than normal, especially under bright light.

 Normally, telogen effluvium doesn’t cause a receding hairline, crown hair loss or other common symptoms of androgenetic alopecia (hormonal hair loss).
 It also usually doesn’t cause patches of hair loss, which are a common symptom of alopecia areata (spot baldness).

+How much hair loss is normal in the shower?
 It’s normal to lose between 50 and 100 hairs every day.
 Diagnosis of telogen effluvium is usually made if you shed more than 100 hairs daily, or if you don’t quickly regrow the hairs you lose as a result of stress-induced hair loss.

 Stress-induced hair loss can usually be identified by looking at the hairs you lose.
 Since the hair loss from telogen effluvium occurs during the telogen phase, many of the hairs you lose should have a small, white bulb at the root.